Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Blagaj Monastery – Blagaj Tekke

-“It’s no wonder they chose this place to build the monastery” was the first thought that came to mind when we arrived at Blagaj Monastery
+“It’s no wonder they chose this place to build the monastery” was the first thought that crossed my mind when we arrived at Blagaj Monastery.

-The Buna River simply springs from a rock wall with an enormous amount of water, which then forms a semicircular waterfall amidst imposing cliffs.
-If words and poetry fail me to describe the place, there was no shortage of emotion in experiencing it.
+The Buna River emerges from a rock wall with an impressive volume of water, forming a semicircular waterfall surrounded by towering cliffs.
+If words fail me to describe the place, there was no shortage of emotion in experiencing it.

-The monastery dates back to the 15th century, having been founded by Sufi dervish and scholar Osman Derviša with the message “love creatures for the sake of Creator”.
+The monastery dates back to the 15th century and was founded by the Sufi dervish and scholar Osman Derviša with the message “love creatures for the sake of the Creator.”
 The current structure, however, was built in the 17th century.
 The combination of Ottoman and medieval architectural elements gives the monastery a unique and charming appearance.

-If I'm not mistaken, the entrance fee is €4 per adult, with children exempt from payment, allowing you to explore the monastery's premises, including prayer rooms and contemplation areas.
+If I remember correctly, the entrance fee is €4 per adult, with free entry for children, allowing you to explore the monastery grounds, including prayer rooms and contemplation areas.

-But the best views are on the other side of the Buna River, where there are some restaurants – we stopped at Restaurant Vrelo for coffee and baklava (a typical local sweet), it was quite delicious, and the price not as high as the location might lead you to believe (bur remember that we were there in winter and the place was almost empty).
+But the best views are on the other side of the Buna River, where there are some restaurants — we stopped at Restaurant Vrelo for coffee and baklava (a typical local sweet).
+It was excellent, and prices weren’t as high as the location might suggest (but remember that we were there in winter and the place was almost empty).

-In case you prefer to spend more time savoring this amazing view, there are plenty of places to stay in Blagaj..
+If you’d like to spend more time enjoying this view, there are plenty of places to stay in Blagaj.

 .